Watts So Confusing?

-Most motors are designed to set amount of work, usually rated in either watts or horsepower, which is 746 watts per HP.
-Watts law states that Watts = Volts x Amps.
-If a particular motor needs to do 1 horsepower of work at 120 Volts it will draw about 6.22 amps.
-And yes in an […]Read more
+Most motors are designed to a set amount of work, usually rated in either watts or horsepower (746 watts per HP).
+Watt's law states that watts = volts x amps.
+If a particular motor needs to do 1 horsepower of work at 120 volts, it will draw about 6.22 amps.
+And yes, in an inductive […]Read more

 An even EASIER way to check capacitors

 In a previous article, we covered the standard way to check capacitors under load.
 I am now going to give you an even easier test.
 A properly functioning PSC (permanent split capacitor) or CSCR (capacitor start capacitor run) motor should have a power factor of very close to 1 if they have a properly sized […]Read more